-Playing Tennis like Deep Blue Part 3: The Djokovic Effect
+Playing Tennis like "Deep Blue" Part 3: The Djokovic Effect

 In the Tennis Scoreline Probabilities post, we turned that approach into a usable tool: a point‑by‑point model that lets players and coaches manually enter or randomly generate a set, visualize the Point Value of every point, and watch the leverage landscape unfold as peaks and valleys across the graph.

-Those peaks aren’t emotional moments — they’re identifiable events that can be leveraged to win matches.
+Those peaks aren’t emotional moments.
+They’re identifiable events that can be leveraged to win matches.

-This post builds directly on that foundation and introduces the next step: using those Point Values to measure how well a player optimized their chances of winning during a tennis set — a concept we call GTO Tennis Play.
+This post builds directly on that foundation and introduces the next step: using those Point Values to measure how well a player optimized their chances of winning.

 The Leverage Landscape: Tennis as a Value Map